bullitt186/ha-wattwise/README.md

 WattWise leverages linear programming to optimize the charging and discharging schedule of your home battery system.
 Here's a detailed explanation of the process:

 1. **Data Collection** :
-  - **Consumption Forecast** : Calculates average consumption for each hour based on historical data from the past seven days.
+  - **Consumption Forecast** : Calculates average consumption every 15 minutes intervall based on historical data from the past days (number of days individually adjustable).

-  - **Solar Production Forecast** : Retrieves solar production forecasts for today and tomorrow from Home Assistant sensors.
+  - **Solar Production Forecast** : Retrieves solar production forecasts for today, tomorrow and the day after tomorrowfrom Home Assistant sensors.

-  - **Energy Price Forecast** : Obtains current and future energy prices, considering both today's and tomorrow's rates.
+  - **Energy Price Forecast** : Obtains current and future energy prices, considering both today's, tomorrow's and day-after-tomorrow's rates.

 2. **Optimization Algorithm** :
-  - **Objective** : Minimizes the total energy cost over a 24-hour horizon by determining the optimal times to charge (from solar or grid) and discharge the battery.
+  - **Objective** : Minimizes the total energy cost over a 48-hour horizon by determining the optimal times to charge (from solar or grid) and discharge the battery.

   - **Constraints** :
     - **Battery Capacity** : Ensures the battery state of charge (SoC) stays within physical limits.